Live IP production (video-over-IP) is enabled in WATCHOUT 6.2 using the free NDI® protocol developed by NewTek™.

 This document will cover the following topics:

 - How does NDI work with WATCHOUT?

 - Which NDI formats are supported by WATCHOUT?

 For users of WATCHOUT, the addition of NDI enables a wide range of benefits and increased flexibility.

 Remove Routing Constraints

 Produce your WATCHOUT shows in a completely new way using sources from all over your network.
 You are no longer limited to what’s physically connected to your video capture card.
-This greatly enhances the flexibility of the Dataton small and compact media servers without built-in capture cards, such as WATCHPAX 2, WATCHPAX 20 and WATCHPAX 4 – but also adds value to the WATCHMAX media servers with built-in capture cards.
+This greatly enhances the flexibility of the Dataton media servers without built-in capture cards, such as WATCHPAX 40 – but also adds value to the WATCHPAX 60 series of media servers with built-in capture cards.

 Compared to capture from traditional capture cards, NDI supports transparency which is valuable when blending multiple layers in WATCHOUT.

 NDI allows you to utilize the standard Ethernet-based LAN infrastructure, so there is no need to invest in new signal distribution infrastructure.
 With NDI’s unprecedented encoding efficiency and performance, your network can accommodate multiple simultaneous, high-quality, ultra-low latency video streams – for high quality playback through WATCHOUT.